ALASdoo/alasdoo_com_v2/content/english/case-studies/helping-digital-consumer-intelligence-leader-with-skills-gap.md

 ## Client’s challenges

 As a leading provider of social analytics software, their goal is to become a world leader in this industry.
-To get there, the company needs the best experts on board, which can be a difficult task.
+To get there, the company needs the best experts on board, which can be a difficult&nbsp;task.

 Recent trends indicate that there is a growing disparity between the skills that employers are seeking in potential employees and the skill sets possessed by job applicants.
 This mismatch poses significant challenges for employers, especially when seeking individuals with expertise in the latest technologies and a passion for their work, as well as a strong sense of ownership.
 These were precisely the requirements that our client emphasized.

 As this is our strong suit, we were able to help our client overcome these challenges.
-We handpicked the perfect experts for the positions in backend and frontend development and have provided a full software QA team to ensure top&#8209;notch quality.
+We handpicked the perfect experts for the positions in backend and frontend development and have provided a full software QA team to ensure top&#8209;notch&nbsp;quality.

 ## Our approach

 Our professional journey with this client began more than a decade ago and today we provide them with a wide range of services to help them achieve the goal of becoming a global leader in social analytics.

 Initially, they hired us for manual and automation testing, recognizing our expertise in these areas.
 As we worked with diligence and dedication, we demonstrated our capabilities and proved to be an asset to the company.
-Therefore, we were entrusted with the responsibility of frontend and backend development too.
+Therefore, we were entrusted with the responsibility of frontend and backend development&nbsp;too.

 Our team has contributed to the development of a complex web application, with a plethora of backend microservices to support it.
-In addition to building the software, we have created a complete testing environment, including a fully functional test framework to ensure quality assurance at every step of the process.
+In addition to building the software, we have created a complete testing environment, including a fully functional test framework to ensure quality assurance at every step of the&nbsp;process.

-## Streamlining workflows and increase efficiency with Agile and Kanban
+## Streamlining workflows and increase efficiency with Agile and&nbsp;Kanban

 The Agile approach helps us to stay nimble and responsive to our client's needs, ensuring that we are always working towards the most impactful goals and deliverables.

-By breaking down work into smaller, manageable tasks and visualizing each stage of the development process on a Kanban board, we can quickly identify and eliminate bottlenecks, prioritize work, and improve the overall flow of the development process.
+By breaking down work into smaller, manageable tasks and visualizing each stage of the development process on a Kanban board, we can quickly identify and eliminate bottlenecks, prioritize work, and improve the overall flow of the development&nbsp;process.

 ## Backend development